The Search for the Self-Moving Case

 Building the Case

 The mark of a modern legal case is collaboration.
 Legal work has become more cooperative — and more geographically disbursed.
-This is one of the main benefits of cloud-based case management software.
+This is one of the main benefits of cloud-based personal injury case management software.
 And it’s also an area where automation can keep a team working smoothly together.

 Clients of Filevine attorneys can send documents like accident or injury pictures directly into their case files through text or email.
 This cuts down on the time spent uploading into and organizing case files.